ansys/pymechanical/doc/source/user_guide_embedding/configuration.rst

 Configuration
 *************

-There are some configuration options that are respected when loading an ambedded instance of Mechanical into python.
+There are some configuration options that are respected when loading an embedded instance of Mechanical into python.
 Currently - the only such option is whether to load ACT Addins.
 The class :class:`Configuration <ansys.mechanical.core.embedding.Configuration>` can be
 used to set up that configuration.
 This configuration can be supplied to the constructor